Info/FAQs

 I’m not located in Texas.
 Can you still work with me?

 Yes!
 Trademarks and copyrights are protected under Federal law.
-This means that Francés and her support team can assist Visionary Founders, Social Entrepreneurs, Social Enterprise companies & nonprofits located anywhere in the United States or globally with their trademark and copyright matters.
+This means that Francés and the support team can assist Visionary Founders & Nonprofits who are looking for a trademark attorney in Austin, TX; as well as anywhere in the United States or globally with their trademark and copyright matters.

 Do Trademarks, Copyrights, & Patents protect the same things?